 Regional Transport Partnerships

-The role of Regional Transport Partnerships (RTPs) is to strengthen the planning and delivery of regional transport developments.
+Regional Transport Partnerships (RTPs) play a crucial role in strengthening the planning and delivery of regional transport across Scotland.

-The first task of each RTP was to prepare a regional transport strategy.
-This is supported by a delivery plan where RTPs set out when and how projects and proposals would be delivered.
+Each RTP is responsible for producing a regional transport strategy.
+These are supported by delivery plans where RTPs set out when and how projects and proposals will be delivered.

 Some RTPs are also responsible for the delivery of transport services.
 In particular Strathclyde Partnership for Transport owns and operates the Glasgow subway and major bus stations across the west of Scotland.